 RKM Sikshanamandira has an effective waste management system in place to handle the waste generated on campus.
-The waste is
+The waste is categorized into two main types: solid waste and liquid waste.

 Solid waste is further classified into biodegradables, non-biodegradables, and recyclables.
 The institution follows a strict policy of segregation at the point of disposal.
 Green bins are installed throughout the campus for collecting biodegradable waste like kitchen waste and leaf litter.
 Blue bins are provided for non-biodegradable materials, such as plastic wrappers.
 Staff and students are trained to use these bins properly.
 Biodegradable waste is collected and converted into vermicompost in waste management pits located in the central garden area.
 This process reduces the use of chemical fertilizers and maintains soil quality.